 A conviction for operating a vehicle under the influence of alcohol or drugs (OVI) in Ohio can impact a person’s social, professional, and financial well-being.
 In certain cases, such as a felony conviction for driving under the influence (DUI), an alleged offender may even lose the right to vote, collect government assistance, or even run for office.

 Although felonies are much more severe criminal charges, even a misdemeanor OVI will show up on a person’s criminal record and have a potentially devastating impact on professional licenses, employment, and education.
 The best way to avoid the disastrous long-term effects of a DUI conviction is to have experienced legal counsel who can fight to have the initial OVI charges reduced or completely dismissed.

-Columbus Lawyer Helps Clients Avoid OVI Consequences
+Cincinnati Lawyer Helps Clients Avoid OVI Consequences

 Were you recently arrested for alleged drunk driving in Central Ohio?
 Do not assume that a conviction is automatic.

-Overview of DUI Consequences in Franklin County
+Overview of DUI Consequences in Hamilton County